mrjuda/setup-env/README.md

-# Sandbox: Books ES6
+# Setup Environment: LINTERS + SCSS + ES6
 ## Project description
-This is a testing lab for implementing "Awesome Books" on ES6 standards.
+This is a tutorial on how to create a repository on GitHub, sync it locally with VSCode, and set up its linters and SCSS.

 ## Objectives
 - Setup linters for HTML + CSS + JavaScript